philosoralphter/sendfile/README.md

 ```

 ####Usage Notes
-Currently, senfile can only send single files.
+Currently, sendfile can only send single files.
 To send a directory, zip it up!

 The source path can be absolute or relative.
 The destination path is in the current working directory (`.`).